 Students are invited to submit proposals that demonstrate research that addresses issues of local, national and global importance, and that connect with the University of Toronto’s Strategic Research Plan.
 This year the focus is on Knowledge Translation (KT), which refers to the translation of research results into knowledge available to others beyond academia.
 KT moves research from the laboratory, the research journal, and the academic conference into the hands of people who can put it to practical use.
 It includes synthesis, multiple ways of presentation and distribution, exchange, and ethical application of knowledge for the purpose of benefiting knowledge users and improving lives.
 Research results must be presented in accessible, non-technical language, images and graphs that can be understood by a layperson or non-specialist as well as by the expert.
 One main objective is to make research understandable without trivializing or over-simplifying.
 Such is the challenge of Knowledge Translation!

-A panel of judges will evaluate each poster presentation based on students' presentation of their work, based on the following evaluation criteria: Content & Comprehension; Visual Information & Organization; Communication; Engagement; Citations, References, & Context.
-Students should be prepared to explain their poster to a judge who is not familiar with their field.
+A panel of judges from a variety of fields will evaluate each poster and accompanying video presentation, based on the following evaluation criteria: Content & Comprehension; Visual Information & Organization; Communication; Citations, References, & Context.
 Please refer to the detailed judging rubric for additional information.

-Twenty proposals will be selected from among the submissions for the Research Poster Forum.
-Successful applicants will be contacted by March 2nd.
-To help prepare for the Forum, students will be invited to participate in a mandatory research skills and poster workshop on either March 5th or 6th.
+Twenty proposals were selected from among the submissions for the Research Poster Forum.
+Successful applicants were contacted by March 2nd and participated in a mandatory research skills and poster workshop on either March 5th or 6th.

 Submission deadline: February 24, 2020 at noon (firm deadline)